The Fourths

 Thoroughly immersed in historically informed performance practice, Peter Whelan takes on one of the greatest challenges in Baroque repertoire with the professional singers of the Helsinki Chamber Choir.

-At the Tapiola Sinfonietta dance at the Old Student House, you can travel through time in style, boisterously, and each in your own way – this is an invitation to dance!
+At the Tapiola Sinfonietta ball at the Old Student House, you can travel through time in style, boisterously, and each in your own way – this is an invitation to dance!

 Thoroughly immersed in historically informed performance practice, Peter Whelan takes on one of the greatest challenges in Baroque repertoire with the professional singers of the Helsinki Chamber Choir.

-At the Tapiola Sinfonietta dance at the Old Student House, you can travel through time in style, boisterously, and each in your own way – this is an invitation to dance!
+At the Tapiola Sinfonietta ball at the Old Student House, you can travel through time in style, boisterously, and each in your own way – this is an invitation to dance!